Ondu Premada Kathe

 Ondu Premada Kathe is a 1977 Indian Kannada-language romantic drama film written by B. R. Lakshman Rao and directed by S. M. Joe Simon.
 This film is the first South Indian black and white CinemaScope.
 It stars L. V. Sharada Rao, Maanu and Ashok in the lead roles.
-Rao plays Lakshmi, the headmistress of a village school; Maanu as her husband and teacher; and Ashok as Chandrashekhar Rao, an acquaintance of Lakshmi.
-Rajinikanth as the chairman of the village panchayat, and Ashalatha as Margaret, a student in the school, feature in supporting roles.
+Rao plays Lakshmi, the headmistress of a village school and Maanu as her husband is a teacher; Ashok as Chandrashekhar Rao plays a pivotal rolei.
+Rajinikanth appears in a supporting role as the chairman of the village panchayat.

 Production

-L. V. Sharada Rao was fifteen when she acted in this film and played an age appropriate role.
+This was the first Prema Karanth Film L. V. Sharada acted in.